 - Anti-theft

-- Safety equipment (anti-lock brakes, multiple airbags, drivers assistance and more)
+- Safety equipment (anti-lock brakes, multiple airbags, driver assistance and more)

 Compare car insurance companies

-Insurers rate risk differently which can result in wildly different prices on the same type of car insurance.
-Shopping your coverage is the best way to find the most affordable policy, be sure to visit several insurance company websites to get vehicle insurance quotes for comparison.
+Insurers rate risk differently, resulting in wildly different prices for the same type of car insurance.
+Shopping for coverage is the best way to find the most affordable policy, so visit several insurance company websites to get vehicle insurance quotes for comparison.

-The best car insurance for new drivers will vary according to your individual needs and risk profile.
-Some insurers are more senior-friendly (The Hartford is good example) while others may specialize in insuring younger drivers.
-We analyzed our data and found the following insurers are best for newly-licensed individuals:
+The best car insurance for new drivers will vary according to your needs and risk profile.
+We analyzed our data and found the following insurers are best for newly licensed individuals:

 Cheaper car insurance for new drivers

-If you can’t afford insurance for, your state may be able to help.
-For example, low-income California residents that earn less than $31,900 if single and $65,500 for a family of four can apply for coverage through California’s Low-Cost Automobile Program.
+If you can’t afford insurance, your state may be able to help.
+For example, low-income California residents who earn less than $31,900 if single and $65,500 for a family of four can apply for coverage through California’s Low-Cost Automobile Program.

 Final thoughts on car insurance for new drivers

-While car insurance for a new driver will always cost more than coverage for more experienced drivers, there are ways to keep your premium affordable.
-Shopping your coverage on a regular basis, improving your credit score, keeping your driving record clean, and taking advantage of discounts are all great ways to lower your premium.
+While car insurance for a new driver will always cost more than for more experienced drivers, there are ways to keep your premium affordable.
+Shopping your coverage regularly, improving your credit score, keeping your driving record clean, and taking advantage of discounts are all great ways to lower your premium.

-Sky-high insurance rates are never fun but keep in mind that as you gain experience and avoid tickets or accidents your premium will start heading down and stabilize as you get older.
-In most cases, once a driver hits 25 years old, rates are roughly the same as more experienced drivers.
+Sky-high insurance rates are never fun, but remember that as you gain experience and avoid tickets or accidents, your premium will start heading down and stabilize as you get older.

 Resources & Methodology